 - Targeting world leaders in their fields.
-Having these leaders as our customers is convincing other second tier companies to adopt the Planar Technology. - Focusing on Automotive (EV/HEV) and Telecom addition to the power electronic markets. - Use the Group own sales team as well as its sales representatives' network as sales channels. - Expanding our activity in Japan, Europe, North America, India and S. Korea markets.
+Having these leaders as our customers is convincing other second tier companies to adopt the Planar Technology. - Focusing on wide-growth-potential customers with a need for advanced technology. - Uses the Group own sales team as well as its sales representatives' network as sales channels. - Expanding our activity in Japan, Europe, North America, India and S. Korea markets. - Deepening activity with existing customers. - Maintaining the wide presence and global recognition.